M-T-Arden/blog/[Day1]PythonAdvanced-2024-11-26.md

 ## Personal Thoughts

 Today, my learning progress was slower than I thought.
-Although I have completed some small projects with the help of AI tools, I realized that I lacked a solid foundation of certain concepts I had been using.
+Although I had completed some small projects with the help of AI tools, I realized that I lacked a solid foundation of certain concepts I had been using.
 When I learned about these knowledge gaps, I discovered how much more there is to learn.
 As I studied, I gained a deeper insight into the tools and coding logic.
 The journey has been challenging, but ultimately rewarding.
 I hope to continue making progress tomorrow and complete my plan in time.